X

 Fish oil isn’t the only ingredient you’ll find in a fish oil supplement, either.
 Checking the labels of your supplements is important because many include surprising ingredients to help preserve the tablets or make them more shelf-stable.

-Lastly, and most importantly for men, at least one study indicated that taking high doses of omega-3 could be associated with an increased risk of developing prostate cancer.
+Lastly, a few studies have indicated that taking high doses of omega-3 could be associated with an increased risk of developing prostate cancer.
 Research is still ongoing, but it’s something to keep on your radar when deciding whether or not taking an omega-3 is right for you.

 Want to improve your health without the risk (or fishy taste)?
 Pentadecanoic acid can help.